The Mantis Protocol

 Mantis V1

-In its first iteration, the architecture of Mantis v1 is as follows:
+The architecture of Mantis v1 is as follows:

 - Intents (preferences for a cross-chain transaction) are submitted to the Mantis interface via the Mantis rollup directly or via another IBC-connected chain like Solana or Ethereum.